 As in most priority landscapes, the cost of completing all terrestrial actions will exceed the available funds.
-At this time the State proposes an allocation of \$1.4 million to be spent on any identified proposed actions in the East Flints.
+At this time the State proposes an allocation of \$1.4 million for actions within this landscape.
 The State anticipates that purchase of land will be the most desired outcome by the public.
-Additional funds may be available in the East Flints from remaining Silver Bow Creek restoration funds.
 As indicated in Section 4.2.2 and Section 6, following completion of needed project development efforts, easements or acquisitions will require a subsequent approval of the proposed transaction, once it is fully developed, by the Trustee, following consideration of input from the public, Advisory Council, and Trustee Restoration Council.
 As also indicated in Section 6, funding of individual projects within terrestrial landscape areas will be based on cost-effectiveness and cost:benefit, rather than on concept proposal estimates.